adammcguire/academic/content/home/demo.md

  # CSS class.
  css_class = ""
 +++
+The **ELEVATE Research Lab** studies how to integrate positive psychology principles into treatment for veterans suffering from trauma-related distress.

 {{< spoiler text="Improving our understanding of prosocial emotions">}}
-  - _Moral elevation: feeling inspired or uplifted after witnessing someone perform a virtuous act_
+  - Moral elevation: feeling inspired or uplifted after witnessing someone perform a virtuous act
-  - _Gratitude: acknowledging and expressing thanks for benefits experienced_
+  - Gratitude: acknowledging and expressing thanks for benefits experienced
 {{< /spoiler >}}
 {{< spoiler text="Investigating prosocial emotions in experimental settings">}}
-  - _Can we elicit positive, prosocial emotions in veterans with signfiicant PTSD?_
+  - Can we elicit positive, prosocial emotions in veterans with signfiicant PTSD?
-  - _What are the immediate and delayed effects of exposure to these emotions?_
+  - What are the immediate and delayed effects of exposure to these emotions?
 {{< /spoiler >}}
 {{< spoiler text="Examining natural occurrences of positive experiences/emotions">}}
-  - _When are people most likely to experience moral elevation or gratitude?_
+  - When are people most likely to experience moral elevation or gratitude?
-  - _When might this occur in veterans, specifically?_
+  - When might this occur in veterans, specifically?
-  - _What are the innate, demographic, and contextual predictors of experiencing these emotions?_
+  - What are the innate, demographic, and contextual predictors of experiencing these emotions?
 {{< /spoiler >}}
 {{< spoiler text="Treatment development">}}
-  - _Can we develop interventions that incorporate these principles, while remaining feasible and acceptable for veterans?_
+  - Can we develop interventions that incorporate these principles, which are also feasible and acceptable for veterans?
-  - _Can we add these principles as supplments to enhance existing interventions and treatments?_
+  - Can we add these principles as supplements to enhance existing interventions and treatments?
 {{< /spoiler >}}